NATS

 "PassWord1"

-If enabled, certificates must be valid in terms of not being expired, as well as being issued by a trusted issuer.
-This verification operates in a hierarchical manner, checking that not only the leaf certificate (the certificate presented by the client/server) is valid, but also that the issuer of that certificate is valid, and so on until reaching a root certificate.
+If enabled, certificates must not be expired and must be issued by a trusted issuer.
+This verification operates in a hierarchical manner, checking that the leaf certificate (the certificate presented by the client/server) is not only valid, but that the issuer of that certificate is also valid, and so on until the verification process reaches a root certificate.

 Do NOT set this to false unless you understand the risks of not verifying the validity of certificates.